The fourth moment of Dirichlet $L$-functions at the central value: The -function

-\end{lemma} \begin{proof} The functional equation has already been obtained by Wu \cite[Lemma 4.3]{Wu19}, whose focus is primitive character.
-However, the primitive character condition is unused in the proof of the functional equation, and so it applies here.
+\end{lemma} \begin{proof} The functional equation has already been obtained by the author in \cite[Lemma 4.3]{Wu19}, whose focus is on primitive character.
+However, the primitive character condition has not been used in the proof of the functional equation, and so it also applies here.
+The two residues follow easily by calculating in the expression